pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ### Description

-Initialize the PubNub client and set credentials such as `PublishKey` and `SubscribeKey`.
+Initialize the PubNub client with credentials like PublishKey and SubscribeKey.

 ### Method(s)

-To `Initialize` PubNub you can use the following method(s) in the C# SDK:
+Initialize PubNub:

 ```
 1